 Uses of Funds

 The majority of funds raised by the Chateaugay Lake Foundation go directly toward milfoil control—93 percent since the project began.
-This has allowed treatment by hand-harvesting of 70 of the most heavily infested acres, about 25 percent of infested acreage.
+This is a very high level of program efficiency according to agencies such as the Better Business Bureau and Charity Navigator.
+This funding has allowed treatment by hand-harvesting of 100 of the most heavily infested acres, about 40 percent of total infested acreage.
 Results are promising.
 Milfoil density is down significantly in the treated areas, but control needs to be maintained and expanded to the rest of the infested shoreline.
 Go to News for more on how funds have been put to work each year.